 This post contains affiliate links to products on amazon.
 This means I will make a small commission if you purchase through the links of products listed in the post.
 These products are recommended because I personally use and trust them.

-As mentioned earlier, cookies doesn’t have to be filled with sugar, butter or too much ingredients.
+As mentioned earlier, cookies doesn’t have to be filled with white sugar, butter, or chocolate chips to be enjoyed.

-These peanut butter cookies are exactly the perfect snack to enjoy on a sunny afternoon while taking a break from work.
+These classic peanut butter cookies are absolutely delicious and are the perfect snack to enjoy on a sunny afternoon while taking a break from work.
 If you’d like more healthy recipes, make this double chocolate smoothie bowl next!

 You May Also Like